 Moses Lake School District (MLSD) will continue with our very successful one-to-one (1:1) program by providing Chromebook devices to students across multiple grade levels and schools.
 1:1 refers to one computer for every student.
 4,700 MLSD students across all grade levels, including all 5th-12th grade students, will receive a laptop computer (Chromebook).
-This project has been driven by Director of Technology Marlin Howell, Instructional Technology Coach Monica McAtee, and Superintendent Dr. Josh Meek.
+This project was driven by Director of Technology Marlin Howell, Instructional Technology Coach Monica McAtee, and former Superintendent, Dr. Josh Meek.

 MLSD is excited to provide students with the tools necessary to be successful consumers, producers, and creators of new information in a 21st-century classroom.
 The goal of this initiative is to provide all students in the Moses Lake School District daily access to a computer to enhance and extend learning opportunities inside and outside the classroom.